-This policy does not preclude any application being made and every application will be decided on its individual merits, with the opportunity given for the applicant to show how potential concerns can be overcome.
+This statement does not preclude any application being made and every application will be decided on its individual merits, with the opportunity given for the applicant to show how potential concerns can be overcome.

-This licensing authority also notes the Gambling Commission guidance on ensuring that betting is the primary activity of licensed premises.
-Gaming machines may be made available for use in licensed betting premises only at times when there are also sufficient facilities for betting available.
+This licensing authority also notes the Commission's guidance on ensuring that betting is the primary activity of licensed premises.
+Gaming machines may be made available for use in licensed premises only at times when there are also sufficient facilities for betting available.